 We are very keen to develop strong communication links with all parents, but especially those of children with SEND.
 Parents are invited to termly meetings to review targets, but if they need to meet more often, this is accommodated by staff.
 Regular face to face communication is key but staff also use home/schoolbooks to record what has happened each day.
 In the Foundation Stage, we have developed the use of an ICT based communication tool called Tapestry which allows us to send photos and video clips with comments, via email.
-We are also using MSTeams to support our children during COVID-19 and any related school absences which can be used as a communication link between school staff and home.
+We are also using our school website class pages to let parents know the learning that is taking place each week.
+This can empower parents to support their children more fully at home.